Diese Seite ist nur auf Englisch verfügbar, da die Unterrichtssprache Englisch ist und wir für diesen Studiengang keinen Deutschnachweis fordern.

 Extension of deadline

-If you are unable to meet the submission deadline for any reason outside your control (i.e. access to resources/facilities, software/hardware failure, medical conditions, ...), you can request an extension on the Koinon-Portal as well.
-If you started your thesis before the transition, please send your extension request via the secretary of the Examination Board (per email or in person) with appropriate documentation supporting your argument.
-Your examiner must agree to the extension (by signing the request or, better yet, issuing a statement acknowledging the reasons for the extension).
+If you are unable to meet the submission deadline for any reason outside your control (i.e. access to resources/facilities, software/hardware failure, medical conditions, ...), you can request an extension adding appropriate documentation supporting your issues on the Koinon-Portal as well.
+Your examiner will be able to add a comment as well to confirm agreement with extensions for reasons other than health-related requests.

 In general, if you are ill and prevented from working on the thesis, the working period will be paused according to the received medical certification.
 Please refer to the following link describing what the medical note must include in order to be considered valid.